naef-lab/CHIRAL/Paper/Readme.md

 Download the folders "OUT_paper" and "CPM".
 Copy that folder into the "Paper/paper_data" folder

+### Set the working directory in the "wherever/you/cloned/Paper" folder

 ## Running the code

 You should run the scripts in the order: